infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/components/component-with-loading-state/README.md

 }
 ```

-You continue to use the two sets of \_error$, error$, \_loading$ and loading$ just as you would when working with one set by extending `ComponentWithLoadingState`.
+You continue to use the two sets of \_error$, error$, \_loading$ and loading$ just as you would when working with one set when extending `ComponentWithLoadingState`.
 It is probably clear why you would not want to do this and stick with using only one set of states.
 Do this only if necessary